Subhash703/lpu-myclass-demo/README.md

 # lpu-myclass-demo
+#NOT A REAL APP : IT'S Just a clone , for learning purposes
 This app is a demo copy of lpu's myclass app.
 I have made it ony using HTML, CSS & Javascript.

 #Here is the link